Seagate/cortx/doc/Preboarding_and_Onboarding.rst

 Onboarding
 ===========

-If the Elasticsearch service is not running, execute the below mentioned commands.
+**Known Issue and Workaround**: As the Elasticsearch service is not running, execute the below mentioned commands.

 ::